backstage/backstage/plugins/nomad/README.md

 # @backstage/plugin-nomad

-This plugin is a frontend for viewing Nomad job versions and allocations.
+This is a frontend plugin is for viewing Nomad [job versions](https://developer.hashicorp.com/nomad/docs/concepts/architecture#job) and [task group allocations](https://developer.hashicorp.com/nomad/docs/concepts/architecture#allocation).

+This plugin has a corresponding backend plugin required to call the Nomad cluster's API: ` @backstage/plugin-nomad-backend`.

 ## Introduction